jeandi7/jeandi7blog/content/posts/15-post/index.md

 ## Zen and Quality

- - I discovered it 25 years ago
+ - I discovered it 25 years ago.
- - I read it twice
+ - I read it twice.
- - I will read it a third time
+ - I will read it a third time.

  - What can I add about this strange book that hasn’t already been said?